patMohr/GettingCleaningDataProject/CodeBook.md

 #### Section 4.
 Units
 All data in the experiment were normalized and bounded within -1 and +1.

 #### Section 5.
-Processing the Original Data Set to Summarize Measures by Subject and Activity
+Processing Required to Summarize Measures by Subject and Activity
 An R script titled run_analysis.R is provided to do the following:
 * Combine the HAR test and training datasets of summary statistics into a single data set.
 * Reduce the measures to only include those measures that calculated either a mean or a standard deviation from the experiments.